2023 Calaveras County Grape Stomp Competition

 www.murphyshotel.com

-The most famous of all lodging in Murphys is the Murphys Historical Hotel.
-In fact, it’s one of the oldest operating hotels in California and a National Historic Landmark.
-That’s not to mention it’s been host to famous guests like Mark Twain, Susan B. Anthony, JP Morgan and President Ulysses Grant.
+The most famous of all lodging in Murphys is the Murphys Historic Hotel.
+It’s one of the oldest operating hotels in California and a National Historic Landmark.
+That’s not to mention that it has hosted famous guests like Mark Twain, Susan B. Anthony, JP Morgan, and President Ulysses Grant.
 Even iconic actor John Wayne has stayed here at one time.
-On the other hand, there have been reports that there is a ghost that lurks among the living here.
-Whether or not you believe in the paranormal, it offers comfortable rooms and right on Main Street.
-Of course, there’s also a popular bar and restaurant on the street level.
+On the other hand, there have been reports that a ghost lurks among the living here.
+Whether or not you believe in the paranormal, it offers comfortable rooms rn Main Street.
+Of course, a popular bar and restaurant is also on the street level.

 Victoria Inn & V Vacation Rentals